vojtechruz/vojtechruzicka-blog/drafts/java-try-with-resources/index.md

 Try with resources offers an easy and foolproof way to make sure all your resources are properly closed.
 It manages closing automatically instead of explicitly using `try-finally`.

+## Traditional try-catch-finally
+TODO

+## Try with resources
+TODO
+TODO list of all the classes implementing both interfaces

 ## Multiple resources
 Inside the head of `try-with-resources`, you can declare more than one resource.